edin-m/node-vagrant/README.md

 // box update
-// uses the --box and --provider flags by default vagrant.boxUpdate(box, provider, function(err, out) {});
+// uses the --box and --provider flags by default
+// provider can be null and in that case no --provider arg is added vagrant.boxUpdate(box, provider, function(err, out) {});
     .on('progress', function(out) {});